NBens/HsoubTools/README.md

 # HsoubTools
-Tools to scrape HsoubI/O data (Comments and Posts)
+Tools to screape HsoubI/O data(comments & posts) and to convert posts to pdf

 Future Updates: Tasliib :)